rijvirajib/questgiver/README.md

   name: string
   isQuestItem: boolean // Quest Items are global and do not need a hero to hold it

-  type: enum // ATTACK or DEFEND or PASSIVE damage?: number // if ATTACK armor?: number // if DEFEND skills?: [...Skill] // passive stuff
+  type: enum // one hand, two hand, armor, helm, trinket damage?: number // if ATTACK armor?: number // if DEFEND skills?: [...Skill] // passive stuff